REFRACTIONS (2022 - 2024)

 If her tools can’t resolve the SPOMENIK, she will need to find another framework.

-When she tunes into a quiet C-band channel, she detects a faint echo: a
+When she tunes into a quiet C-band channel, she detects a faint echo: a CyCLOPS corner-reflector, part of a geospatial array designed to track surface deformations.
+She feeds the SPOMENIK data into the CyCLOPS network.

-CyCLOPS corner-reflector, part of a geospatial array designed to track surface deformations.
+When she tunes into a quiet C-band channel, she detects a faint echo: a CyCLOPS corner-reflector, part of a geospatial array designed to track surface deformations.
+She feeds the SPOMENIK data into the CyCLOPS network.

 The system immediately begins adversarial comparisons between generator and discriminator modules, one trying to produce a convincing image from noise, the other trying to detect its failure.